The Lady and the Unicorn: Sight

 In the 'Sight' tapestry, the lady is seated, holding a mirror up in her right hand.
 The unicorn kneels on the ground, with his front legs in the lady's lap, from which he gazes at his reflection in the mirror.
 The lion on the left holds up a pennant.

 The sixth tapestry is wider than the others, and has a somewhat different style.
 The lady stands in front of a tent, across the top of which is inscribed her motto, "À Mon Seul Désir", one of the deliberately obscure and elegant mottos, typically alluding to courtly love, adopted by the nobility during the age of chivalry.
 It is variously interpreted as "to my only/sole desire", "according to my desire alone"; "by my will alone", "love desires only beauty of soul", and "to calm passion".
 These frequently appear on artworks and illuminated miniatures.
 Her maidservant stands to the right, holding open a chest.
 The lady is placing the necklace she wears in the other tapestries, into the chest.
 To her left is a low bench with a dog, possibly a Maltese, sitting on a decorative pillow.
-It is the only tapestry in which she is seen to smile.
+It is the only tapestry in which she is seen smiling.
 The unicorn and the lion stand in their normal spots framing the lady while holding onto the pennants.

 This tapestry has elicited a number of interpretations.
 One interpretation sees the lady putting the necklace into the chest as a renunciation of the passions aroused by the other senses, and as an assertion of her free will.
 Another sees the tapestry as representing a sixth sense of understanding (derived from the sermons of Jean Gerson of the University of Paris, c.
 1420).
 Various other interpretations see the tapestry as representing love or virginity.
 It is also debated whether the lady in "À Mon Seul Désir" is picking up or setting aside the necklace.

 In the first five tapestries, one or more of the animals are shown using the represented sense along with the lady.
 In Touch, the unicorn can presumably feel the lady's hand touching its horn; in Taste, a monkey is eating a sweetmeat; in Smell, the monkey is sniffing a flower; in Hearing, the animals presumably all hear the music; and in Sight, the unicorn is gazing at itself in a mirror.
 In the final tapestry, only the women engage with the necklace.
 The blue tent in the last tapestry also serves to separate the human figures from the natural world, including the mythical unicorn, and is not present in any of the previous tapestries.